tsjoberg/frontend-nanodegree-arcade-game/README.md

 Instructions

+Open index.html - the game will load and as soon as you see the grid the race is on!

-Please move the user into the water avoiding the bugs!
+Please move the user around avoiding the bugs and the water!
+The bugs will appear randomly dont think you can beat the system by timing the bugs :-)

 Press up, down, left and right arrow keys on your keyboard to move your player.